saz/puppet-timezone/README.md

 ## Other class parameters
 * ensure: present or absent, default: present
 * autoupgrade: true or false, default: false.
 Auto-upgrade package, if there is a newer version
 * utc: yes or no, default: yes.
 Hardware clock is set to Universal Time; set to no if hardware clock is set to local time.
+Currently only implemented for RedHat.